 Beta is our general term for the forms of Christian theory which were centered on the death, rather than the teachings, of Jesus.
-The unexpected death of Jesus was of course shocking to his followers, and their responses took several forms, the earliest of them almost lost in the literature.
-The first two are within the limits of what we call Alpha; the last two define Beta.
+The unexpected death of Jesus was of course shocking to his followers.
+Their responses took several forms, the earliest of which is almost lost in the Christian literature.
+The first two responses are within the limits of what we call Alpha; the last two define Beta.

 The Alpha Position

 - 1. Jesus was taken directly up to Heaven at the moment of his death, and never saw the corruption of burial, as were his two chief predecessors, the lawgiver Moses (as in the noncanonical but contemporary document Testament of Moses) and the prophet Elijah (2 Kings 2:11).
 This belief has left several traces in the canonical literature.
 It lies behind what is now the Transfiguration scene in Mark (Mk 9:2-8), where Jesus appears transfigured with Moses and Elijah, thus vindicating his association with them (it might be called the first Trinity).
 There is also what appears to be an inadvertent inclusion of earlier belief, when Jesus says to the Penitent Thief, "This day shalt thou be with me in Paradise" (Lk 22:43).
 Immediate ascent to Heaven is within Jewish tradition, both ancient and current, and did not require new theory.
 It was merely an appropriation of existing theory.